tredontho/purescript-book/text/chapter8.md

 Modify `src/Main.purs` in the following exercises.
 There are no unit tests for these exercises.

 1. (Easy) Modify the application to include a work phone number text box.
-1. (Medium) Right now the application shows validation errors collected in a single "pink-alert" background.
+1. (Medium) Right now, the application shows validation errors collected in a single "pink-alert" background.
 Modify to give each validation error its own pink-alert background by separating them with blank lines.

     _Hint_: Instead of using a `ul` element to show the validation errors in a list, modify the code to create one `div` with the `alert` and `alert-danger` styles for each error.
 1. (Difficult, Extended) One problem with this user interface is that the validation errors are not displayed next to the form fields they originated from.
 Modify the code to fix this problem.

-    _Hint_: the error type returned by the validator should be extended to indicate which field caused the error.
+    _Hint_: The error type returned by the validator should be extended to indicate which field caused the error.
 You might want to use the following modified `Errors` type:

     ```hs
     data Field = FirstNameField